Intro (The xx song): In other media

 In 2010, Neil McCormick, a writer for The Daily Telegraph, analysed "Intro" to have "become a TV favourite", and has helped the xx develop enough media presence to garner "over half a million sales around the world without ever having anything as vulgar as a hit".
 BBC used it as the theme for the 2010 United Kingdom general election.
 It also was used in a commercial starring American speed skater Apolo Ohno for the telecom company AT&T.

 Furthermore, the song was featured in the 2010 film It's Kind of a Funny Story and the 2012 film Project X, as well as in an episode of the first season of Person of Interest in October 2011, in episode 3 of the first season of The Magicians, and in episode 7 of the second season of Outer Banks following which the song entered Billboard's Top TV Songs chart at number 4 in August 2021.
-It was also used during the 2022 FIFA World Cup, particularly before the penalty shootout in the final match between Argentina and France as well as before all the UEFA European competition finals in the 2022/2023 & 2023/2024 season.
-The song was also sampled on "Project T" by Dimitri Vegas & Like Mike, which was the main theme for the tomorrowland 2012 after movie.

 Rihanna's song "Drunk on Love", from her sixth studio album Talk That Talk, samples the melody of "Intro", and subsequently, all members of The xx earned writing credits on Talk That Talk.

-The song was also used as a background soundtrack for some scenes in the eighth episode (in Germany, the episode's title is "Bad Bank", so in the English version the title was not translated) of the sixteenth season of the famous German crime TV series Alarm für Cobra 11 – Die Autobahnpolizei.